 Efficiency

-There is no other method that is quite as efficient at curing products as using UV light.
-Depending on your operation, you could utilize specific UV light curing machines for your process or use more of a conveyor type of UV curing station to instantly treat numerous parts, without even touching them.
-Imagine the time, money and labor you save by having an instant curing process occurring simply while your parts are being transported from one station to another such as quality inspection or shipping.
-The alternative methods such as drying or using solvents are less desirable due to several factors.
-Force drying or air-drying products leaves them susceptible to inconsistencies with evaporation and possible contamination, and takes more time than an instant UV cure.
-In manufacturing, time is money, and anytime you can improve your cycle time with a higher level of quality, it is evident which method is preferred.
-UV light curing dramatically improves throughput and cycle times, with less costs than additional labor and purchasing chemicals which could be harmful to employees and the environment.
+There is no other method as efficient at curing products as UV light.
+Depending on your operation, you could use specific UV light-curing machines for your process or a conveyor-type UV curing station to instantly treat numerous parts without even touching them.
+Imagine the time, money, and labor you save by having an instant-curing process occur automatically.
+At the same time, your parts are being transported from one station to another, such as during quality inspection or shipping.
+Alternative methods, such as drying or solvent use, are less desirable for several reasons.
+Force drying or air-drying products leaves them susceptible to inconsistencies in evaporation and possible contamination, and takes longer than an instant UV cure.
+In manufacturing, time is money, and whenever you can improve your cycle time while maintaining a higher level of quality, the preferred method is straightforward.
+UV light curing dramatically improves throughput and cycle times, with lower costs than additional labor or purchasing chemicals that could be harmful to employees and the environment.

 Consistency

-Consistency is key to producing high quality products.
-UV curing produces a consistent process with an even amount of UV exposure applied to parts and products, whereas employees applying a chemical spray for an outer coating can produce inconsistencies in the finished product.
+Consistency is key to producing high-quality products.
+UV curing produces a consistent process with an even amount of UV exposure applied to parts and products, whereas employees applying a chemical spray for an outer coating can create inconsistencies in the finished product.
 Allowing parts to air dry also leaves room for an inconsistent finished surface due to evaporation.
-As all quality minded OEM’s are aware, consistency increases the quality of products in all processes.
+As all quality-minded OEMs are aware, consistency increases the quality of products in all processes.

 Safety and Health of Employees

-While efficiency and consistency are top considerations for any production process, the safety and health of your workforce is also a top consideration.
-With UV curing there is no emission of harmful pollutants and chemicals in the air, and no need to purchase or store hazardous materials and maintain material safety data sheets on such materials.
-Using ultraviolet radiation is effective on photopolymers, and safe to the environment and your workforce.
-With all these benefits, it is no wonder that OEMs, quality and production managers are realizing the value of ultraviolet radiation to enhance their production processes.
-Cost efficient and consistent processes dramatically increase throughput and profitability.
-Combined with health and safety practices UV curing is the most desirable of processes used to cure product surfaces.
+While efficiency and consistency are top considerations for any production process, the safety and health of your workforce are also top priorities.
+With UV curing, there is no emission of harmful pollutants or chemicals into the air, and no need to purchase or store hazardous materials or maintain material safety data sheets for them.
+Using ultraviolet radiation is effective on photopolymers and safe to the environment and your workforce.
+With all these benefits, it is no wonder that OEMs, quality, and production managers are recognizing the value of ultraviolet radiation in enhancing their production processes.
+Cost-efficient and consistent processes dramatically increase throughput and profitability.
+Combined with health and safety practices, UV curing is the most desirable of methods used to cure product surfaces.

 LightSources Leads the Industry in UV Light Curing Lamps

-LightSources and our European partner, LightTech, lead the industry with high quality UV lamps and custom designed solutions.
-As an ISO registered lighting specialist, we understand the importance of high-quality product, delivered on time.
-LightSources goes above and beyond any other lighting supplier with knowledgeable engineers ready to provide custom designs and prototypes with the right lamp for your process.
-We can develop lighting solutions to be installed vertically or horizontally, while maintaining effectiveness.
-Our lamps are proven to maintain effectiveness longer than other comparable types.
+LightSources and our European partner, LightTech, lead the industry with high-quality UV lamps and custom-designed solutions.
+As an ISO-certified lighting specialist, we understand the importance of delivering high-quality products on time.
+LightSources goes above and beyond any other lighting supplier, with knowledgeable engineers ready to provide custom designs and prototypes using the right lamp for your process.
+We can develop lighting solutions that can be installed vertically or horizontally while maintaining effectiveness.
+Our lamps are proven to maintain efficacy longer than other comparable types.